OpenFrame (TmaxSoft): Notable Users

-Kela

-Kela, the Finnish government agency in charge of the nation's social security programs, used OpenFrame to rehost its mainframe.
-The agency had estimated that the rising costs of maintaining a mainframe would become prohibitive in the near future, and saw a shortage of IT professionals skilled in working in a mainframe environment.
-As a result, Kela was able to lift over 10 million lines of code to the rehosted environment and reduce the cost of system maintenance.
-Since the rehosted iteration was functionally similar to the mainframe system, Kela was also able to keep its existing IT staff in place.

 GE Capital

 GE Capital opted to use OpenFrame to modernize its aging IT infrastructure, which was mostly made up of mainframes.
 Before rehosting, the GE Capital system was managing 5 million account schedules, over 382 interfaces, with up to 1,700 concurrent users, resulting in an average of 3.5 million transactions per day.
 In addition to high costs, the disaster recovery process was slow and the system was generally inefficient.
 OpenFrame allowed GE Capital to rehost without redeveloping any applications or changing the user interface.
 The results included 66% reduction in costs associated with running the system and a 240% increase in disaster recovery speed.

+FWD

+FWD Life Insurance of Japan evaluated the adoption of a new infrastructure due to rising costs associated with mainframe vendor dependence, increasing system complexity, and declining vendor support.
+The company migrated its policy administration system, which had been in operation since 1996, to a Microsoft Azure environment using TmaxSoft’s OpenFrame solution.
+The need for this transition was identified around 2017, followed by a review process beginning in late 2018.
+The migration was completed in March 2023.
+The project was carried out using a replatforming approach, in which the existing applications were retained while the underlying environment was changed.